 Single-Tooth Replacement with Implant-Supported Dental Crowns

 Even a single missing tooth can significantly impact your health, appearance, and confidence.
 Although traditional bridges are a trusted solution, more and more patients are turning to implant-supported dental crowns.
 These restorations offer several unique benefits, including the ability to stimulate the jawbone just like a natural tooth.
 Drs.
-Bruce Luria, Mark Luria, and Dr. Rena Allswang are proud to offer complete dental implants treatment, from placement to restoration, at their Dearborn, MI, practice.
+Mohanad Ballani, Mark Luria, and Dr. Rena Allswang are proud to offer complete dental implants treatment, from placement to restoration, at their Dearborn, MI, practice.
 Dearborn Family Dentistry also has an on-site lab to provide precisely crafted, customized restorations.

 Replacing Missing Teeth with Traditional Bridges

 A single missing tooth can be replaced with a traditional dental bridge.
 This type of restoration is made up of a false tooth, which is held in place with dental crowns placed over the teeth on either side of the gap in your smile.
 Your doctor may recommend a bridge if you are on a budget or you are not healthy enough to undergo surgery.

 While bridges have been relied upon to restore missing teeth for decades, implant-supported crowns boast a number of unique benefits:

 - Long-Lasting Results: Implant-supported crowns are the most reliable single-tooth replacement solution available.
 When properly cared for, implants can last decades.